-We hear urgency in the voices of Haitian students attending our solar cooking seminars, asking why the program took so long to reach them.
-Why HSOP can't provide many more ovens, since everyone obviously needs a solar oven?
+We hear urgency in the voices of Haitians attending our solar cooking seminars, asking why the program took so long to reach them.
+Why HSOP can't provide many more ovens?
 In response, we must grow our successful program, with multiple pieces required to put it all together!

 Experience has demonstrated that teaching solar cooking is the basis for success--rather than simply delivering solar ovens.
 Furthermore, teaching in the students' first language--offered by passionate, experienced peers--fosters acceptance, ownership, and enthusiasm for solar cooking!